Hafsa-Begum/library-management-system/README.md

 - /borrow/:bookId – Modal having Form to borrow a selected book.
 - /borrow-summary – Displays an aggregated summary of all borrowed books.

-### Technical Requirements (Frontend + API Integration)
+### Technical Integration (Frontend + API Integration)

 1. API Integration

 - Consume backend endpoints via RTK Query in the frontend.
-- All API calls should be typed and organized using Redux Toolkit Query best practices.
+- All API calls typed and organized using Redux Toolkit Query best practices.

 2. State Management